epinio/docs/docs/references/commands/cli/app/epinio_app_update.md

 ### Options

 ```
       --app-chart string      App chart to use for deployment
   -b, --bind strings          configurations to bind immediately
+  -v, --chart-value strings   chart customization to be used
   -e, --env strings           environment variables to be used
   -h, --help                  help for update
   -i, --instances int32       The number of instances the application should have (default 1)
   -r, --route strings         Custom route to use for the application (a subdomain of the default domain will be used if this is not set).
 Can be set multiple times to use multiple routes with the same application.
 ```

 ### Options inherited from parent commands